About the Artist

 In the 1960s, Indiana had begun to do single-word paintings.
 The American Dream l was included in a MoMA exhibit and received high praise.
 When MoMA chose LOVE for their 1965 Christmas card, the works of Indiana began to seep into popular culture.
 LOVE was on one of the best selling US postage stamps in 1973 and has been a universally recognized sign.

 The Hartley Elegies and other works have been exhibited at the Whitney and other museums around the world.
-The seclusive Indiana native lives and works in a large estate home in Vinalhaven, Maine.
+The seclusive Indiana native lived and worked in his large estate home in Vinalhaven, Maine.